qlstico/parcelQL/readme.md

 ---

-Welcome to **QLStico(beta)**: An easy-to-use desktop application redefining Postgres database access and visualization through an intuitive UX and the power of GraphQL.
+Welcome to **QLStico(beta)**: An easy-to-use desktop application redefining Postgres database access and visualization through an intuitive UI and the power of GraphQL.

 ## Getting Started

 #### Requirements

-MacOS, Linux, and Unix OS' are supported - all you need is Postgres installed on your machine!
+MacOS is fully supported, Linux supported through manually compiling the package.
+Postgres should be installed on your machine.

 #### How to Install